 Other winter holiday celebrations

-Hanukkah, Ramadan, Christmas and Kwanzaa are the most well-known winter holidays celebrated in this country, but that doesn't mean they are the only holidays.
+Although these are some of the most well-known winter holidays celebrated in this country, that doesn't mean they're the only holidays.
 Other popular winter holidays include: